 Student leadership was an integral part of the weekly School Assembly.
 Presentation and public speaking skills were developed and enhanced with real time practise.
-The student leaders conducted school tours for new families and attend the St. Patrick's Day activities with this banner to celebrate belonging to OLW whilst linking to a wider community.
+The student leaders conducted school tours for new and prospective families prior to the lock down.

 A focus on positive behaviours in the playground saw the student leaders training and acknowledging students when positive yard skills were displayed.
 Student leadership also focussed on forming a relationship with the local St. Vincent De Paul society in order to establish a Mini Vinnies.

 Staff knowledge of students with disabilities was enhanced through familiarity with their learning programs.
-New staff members were given extra support in writing explicit Personalised Learning Plans for these students.
+New staff members were given additional support in writing explicit Personalised Learning Plans for these students.